Update cookies preferences

 Suspicious alarms (delayed activation and deactivation):

-It is set in configurators Activate delay [sec] and Inactivate delay [sec] that allows not to activate/deactivate the alarm right immediately but instead of this to set it into the suspicious state for activation or deactivation.
+It is set in configurators Activate delay [sec] and Inactivate delay [sec] that allow not to activate/deactivate the alarm right immediately but instead of this to set it into the suspicious state for activation or deactivation.
 The suspicion changes into the real alarm activation/deactivation or the suspicion expires after the specified time.

 By this method it is possible to prevent unnecessary activation/inactivation of alarms caused by some swings of values of the watched variable, for example, by the interference or failure of the communication.
 By this method it is also possible to implement alarms for the actions with the 'timeout', when the alarm is activated with delayed activation before such action and after detection of the successful termination of the action, the alarm is deactivated.
-If the action is not successfully terminated in the set time, then the alarm in the suspicion is activated automatically in the set time.

 In the alarm state viewer each alarm is stated only once usually.
 For each alarm there is always the most current state of it.

-If the alarm has checked Delete inactive acknowledged (green) in configuration, then the alarm from the list of active alarms disappears if it becomes inactive acknowledged (green).
+If the alarm has checked Delete inactive acknowledged (green) in configuration, then the alarm from the list of active alarms disappears if it becomes inactive acknowledged [green].

 If the value of the "Number of inactive, unacknowledged older copies of the (blue) alarm" configurator of the PmaAlarmGroup object is greater than 1, then alarms that wait for the acknowledgment, remain in the list even after activation of new alarm with the same name.
 In this only case a situation when there are more the same alarms in the alarm state viewer, can occur.